 Getting to know Norway: Part 211th August 2018

 Unsettled after a political upheaval in June, I needed to head away from Britain and Ireland for a while.
-Still having ongoing legal works in progress, I chose to ration my annual leave and only added a day to the Summer Bank Holiday weekend that offered a chance for an escape.
-That may have compressed my stay in Norway more than would have been ideal but I still got an introduction that would stand me in good stead.
+Given that I still had legal works in progress, I chose to ration my annual leave and only added a day to the Summer Bank Holiday weekend that offered a chance for an escape.
+That may have compressed my stay in Norway more than would have been ideal, but I still got an introduction that would stand me in good stead.

 2016-08-26: An evening around Oslo